seamusdemora/PiPyMailer/README.md

 Language: Written in Python

+Other Resources:

-Other Resources: Using my Gmail account to forward email to an address that I monitor.
+* Using my Gmail account to forward email to an address that I monitor.
+There's a [tutorial that covers this](http://naelshiab.com/tutorial-send-email-python/)